sjl/peat/README.markdown

         find . -name '*.py' | peat 'rm *.pyc' find . -name '*.py' -print0 | peat -0 'rm *.pyc'

-    If --dynamic is given, a command to generate the list should be piped in on standard input instead.
-It will be used to generate the list of files to check before each run.
+    If --dynamic is used, the given command will be run each time to generate the list of files to check:

-    This command must be quoted properly, and this can be tricky.
-Make sure you know what you're doing.

-    For example:

-        echo find . | peat --dynamic './test.sh'
+        peat --dynamic 'find .' './test.sh'
-        echo find . -name '*.py' | peat --dynamic 'rm *.pyc'
+        peat --dynamic 'find . -name '\''*.py'\''' 'rm *.pyc'

     Options: